Skip to content

 Entity incorporated, pilot pods deployed

-MISA licence issued, Saudi entity incorporated, statutory capital paid in.
+MISA license issued, Saudi entity incorporated, statutory capital paid in.
 First pilot pods deployed with paying pilot subscribers.
 Software and operations playbook validated in the field.

 2. 02